lukeshingles/artis-tools/README.md

 ARTIS (Sim et al. 2007; Kromer & Sim 2009) is a 3D radiative transfer code for Type Ia supernovae using the Monte Carlo method with indivisible energy packets (Lucy 2002).
 The simulation code is not publicly available.

 ## Installation
-Clone the respository, then run:
+First clone the repository, then run:
 ```sh
 python setup.py develop
 ```